106106/Linux_tutorials/tutorial-using_git/instructions.md

 ### Add a README.md

-A README.md file describes the repository
+A README.md file describes the repository.

 ```
 echo "This is a example repository for learning the basic commands of Git" >> README.md
+git status
 git add README.md
 git status
 ```